ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

     so you drive there.
 But it also wasn't there!
 You throw up your hands and segfault.
 The movers stopped to get lunch on the way...

-    The concept of movers is that the move things, having nothing to do with timing.
+    The abstraction of a moving company is that they move things, the timing is just an implementation detail.
     In the same way, your computer can take time to make changes (like moving data), but transactional memory gives the program the impression that your furniture is being moved instantaneously.